Amsterdam Airport Schipol is continuously investing in technology to improve reliability

 “To effectively deal with our challenges, we created an extensive list of requirements for the monitoring solution.
 Samotics’ SAM4 solution ticked all our boxes: it could provide actionable information about the state of our conveyors, detect faults at least five days before failure, was easy to install and maintain, and was scalable,” says Den Blanken.

-100% detection accuracy over the course of 12-months
+100% detection accuracy within 12-months

 Whats’ Next